gabotronix/underpass/README.md

 **Installation Issues**

 _Digital Ocean - Ubuntu 18.04:_
-_If you get a pop-up message about a new version of /boot/grub/menu.lst, simply accept the default and continue with the installation._
+_If you get a pop-up message about a new version of /boot/grub/menu.lst, simply accept the default selection and continue with the installation._
 `keep the local version currently installed`

 ***